Orbiter (simulator): Realism

 Orbiter was developed as a simulator, with accurately modeled planetary motion, gravitation effects (including non-spherical gravity), free space, atmospheric flight and orbital decay.
 The position of the planets in the solar system is calculated by the VSOP87 solution, while the Earth-Moon system is simulated by the ELP2000 model.
 Only n-body Newtonian mechanics are simulated, not taking relativistic effects into account.
 This means that phenomena such as time dilation due to relativistic effects are not simulated.

-The default version of Orbiter has no sound, however popular add-ons called OrbiterSound and XRSound are available.
-Both of them provides engine noises, ambient sounds in the cabin, radio chatter and other sounds including playlists.
+The default version of Orbiter before the 2024 edition had no sound, however popular add-ons called OrbiterSound and XRSound are available.
+Both of them provide engine noises, ambient sounds in the cabin, radio chatter and other sounds including playlists.
 Both of them contain options to maintain a realistic silence when the craft is viewed externally during spaceflight.
 There is no collision detection for objects in space, apart from defined docking ports.
+Since Orbiter 2024, XRSound is now included in the base package, but must be enabled in the launchpad options to function.

 Since Orbiter 2016, terrain elevation is modeled for Earth, the Moon, and Mars.
 Support was also added for higher definition surface textures and clouds.